What's special about Danish midcentury modern lighting?

 Inevitably this approach meant the lamps were often expensive, sometimes costing as much as a week's average wage at the time.
 But their high quality means that many of them are still in excellent condition today, half a century or more after they were produced, while their timeless modernist style remains fresh and relevant to both retro and contemporary modern homes.

 How to use Danish midcentury modern lighting

 The role of lighting in midcentury modern interior design is to help define different activity zones and to create appropriate lighting and atmosphere for each area.
-These functions originate in the open-plan architecture of midcentury modern interiors, but are also appropriate to non-open-plan layouts.
-In the midcentury lighting style, instead of using just one or two centrally-positioned light fittings to illuminate an entire room, multiple lights are deployed across different areas to provide specific activity-appropriate illumination.
+These functions originate in the open-plan architecture of midcentury interiors, but are also appropriate to non-open-plan layouts.
+In the Danish modern lighting style, instead of using just one or two centrally-positioned light fittings to illuminate an entire room, multiple lights are deployed across different areas to provide specific activity-appropriate illumination.

 For example, a localised pool of light beside an armchair or over a coffee table will create a cosy area for reading or relaxing, while a pendant lamp hung just above head height over a dining table can provide a well-lit but glare-free and inviting environment for family meals and entertaining dinner guests.
-Indeed, one of the defining characteristics of the midcentury modern lighting style is that pendant lamps are often hung low or even very low when they're being used to provide localised ambient light in the Danish hygge mode.
+Indeed, one of the defining characteristics of the midcentury lighting style is that pendant lamps are often hung low or even very low when they're being used to provide localised ambient light in the Danish hygge mode.
 Pairs and multiples are also a common feature.